charles-uno/charles-uno.github.io/_drafts/2017-07-16-malpractice.md

 ---

 Like doctors, police officers routinely encounter life-and-death decisions.
 Sometimes they make mistakes, and people die[^1].
-Unlike doctors, however, police may find themselves faced with criminal charges.
+Unlike doctors, however, police may find themselves faced with criminal charges as a result.
 After the death of [Michael Brown](https://en.wikipedia.org/wiki/Shooting_of_Michael_Brown), Officer Wilson testified in front of a grand jury; after the death of [Philando Castile](https://en.wikipedia.org/wiki/Shooting_of_Philando_Castile), Officer Yanez was tried for manslaughter.

 These trials are sexy -- they drive headlines nationwide.
 But in terms of serving justice and advancing reforms, a civil "police malpractice" suit may be a better bet.

 A criminal suit against an officer creates a false choice between guilty ("murderer!") and not guilty ("he deserved it!").
 This framing is politically polarizing.
+It's also tilted heavily in favor of the status quo.

+- criminal suit creates a false dichotomy between guilty and not guilty
+    - officers are almost never indicted
+    - even a damning transcript may not convince a jury to send an officer to prison
+    - equating police killings with murder is politically polarizing, has had little success in court
+    - tilted in favor of the status quo / perhaps unwinnable for proponents of reform
+- criminal suit blames individual officer for the failures of an institution
+    - who decided Yanez was ready? who gave him a gun and a squad car and sent him out into the night?
+    - calling this officer a murderer oversimplifies what happened
+    - perhaps that's why it hasn't held up in court
+- criminal suit short-circuits momentum from wrongful death payout
-May also be unwinnable. gives police the last word. vindicates those who think nothing is wrong, and gives no closure to those who empathize with the victim.
+    - no closure to those who empathize with the victim
+    - if you have both, the criminal suit dominates headlines
+    - what final headline is better: "not guilty" or "$3M settlement"?
+    - $6M payout for Eric Garner, Tamir Rice
+    - vincicates those who think nothing is wrong

+Police officers are [almost never](https://fivethirtyeight.com/datalab/ferguson-michael-brown-indictment-darren-wilson/) indicted, and even a [damning recording](http://www.nationalreview.com/corner/448740/philando-castile-verdict-was-miscarriage-justice) of a fatal encounter may not convince a jury to send an officer to prison.

 A criminal suit against an individual officer glosses over the failures of the institution.
 In the Castile shooting, for example, the [transcript](http://www.nationalreview.com/corner/448740/philando-castile-verdict-was-miscarriage-justice) suggests Officer Yanez panicked.
 Who decided he was ready for traffic duty, gave him a gun and a squad car, and sent him out into the night?

-for each, how is a civil suit better?

-criminal suits are sexier. if you have both, the criminal suit will drown out the headlines. no momentum from millions of dollars paid out for wrongful deaths.

-Equating police killings with murder is politically polarizing, little success in court

 [$3M settlement](https://www.usatoday.com/story/news/nation/2017/06/26/philando-castiles-family-settles-suit-city-3-m/427872001/)

-activists are setting themselves up for failure

-Second, when the criminal suit inevitably fails,

-false dichotomy between "murder" and "nothing wrong"

 ---